WeMakeDevs/roadmap-runner/README.md

 - Leaderboard feature: users can stay motivated through the leaderboard feature, which allows them to see how they are doing compared to other users.
 - Social sharing: users can share their progress on Twitter, making it easy to stay accountable and stay connected with other learners.

-**With all these features, Roadmap Runner is a comprehensive solution for anyone looking to learn software development in an efficient and effective way.**
+>**Roadmap Runner is a comprehensive solution for anyone looking to learn software development in an efficient and effective way.**

 ## ✨ Features
 ### 👉 Explore Roadmaps